stanford-crfm/mistral/README.md

 Checkpoints can be loaded as Hugging Face models.
 For each model, checkpoints at 100k, 200k, and 400k steps are provided.

+Internally we have stored over 600 checkpoints for each model.
+If you are interested in acquiring additional checkpoints, please contact Laurel (lorr1) or Sidd (skaramcheti) at their @stanford.edu addresses.

 GPT-2 Medium

 | Run | Type | Checkpoint | Size | Link |